leetal/ios-cmake/README.md

-A CMake toolchain file for iOS and tvOS development
+A CMake toolchain file for iOS, watchOS and tvOS development with full simulator support and toggable options!

 ios-cmake
 =========